rapidsai/rapids-examples/rapids_triton_example/README.md

 We use Triton's [python backend](https://github.com/triton-inference-server/python_backend), which allows you to serve Python "models" that can execute arbitrary python (and thus RAPIDS) code.

-Here we showcase a simple example of using RAPIDS with Triton.
+Here we showcase a simple example of using RAPIDS+Pytorch with Triton.

 ## Build